openshift/release/ci-operator/step-registry/distributed-tracing/tests/tempo/pre-upgrade/README.md

 - `MANIFEST_DIR`
   - **Definition**: One or more directories containing manifests to apply before running the tests.
   - **If left empty**: It will use "/tmp/kuttl-manifests" as the default value.

-- `SKIP_TESTS`
-  - **Definition**: Space seperated test cases to skip from the test run.
-Example "tests/e2e/smoke-targetallocator tests/e2e/prometheus-config-validation".
-  - **If left empty**: All the e2e tests are run.

 ### Other: